KataChannel/tazagroup/PROJECT-OPTIMIZATION-SUMMARY.md

-# 🎉 KataCore Project Optimization - Final Summary
+# 🎉 Katadev Project Optimization - Final Summary

 ## 📋 Project Transformation Complete

-The KataCore project has been successfully transformed from a functional codebase into a **professional enterprise platform** with comprehensive documentation, organized structure, and production-ready deployment capabilities.
+The Katadev project has been successfully transformed from a functional codebase into a **professional enterprise platform** with comprehensive documentation, organized structure, and production-ready deployment capabilities.

 ## 🚀 What's Been Accomplished